-Looking to the broader communities where we have a presence, as a global leader in connected fitness, we recognize our responsibility to help break down barriers to physical and mental wellness.
-As part of the Peloton Pledge, we continue to support leading, action-oriented nonprofit organizations driving solutions at the intersection of systemic racism, discrimination, and health disparities in markets where we operate.
-Additionally, we actively apply Peloton's suite of resources to provide support to our partners, including financial and in-kind contributions and non-monetary assets.
-In our 2023 ESG Report, we announced a new goal to directly reach 500,000 people between fiscal years 2021 and 2025 through global community engagement programming grounded in enabling self-efficacy through positive physical and mental wellness experiences.
+Looking to the broader communities where we have a presence, as a global leader in connected fitness, we recognize our responsibility to help improve access to wellbeing through physical fitness and mental health.
+Through our global Wellbeing for Life program, we continue to support leading, action-oriented nonprofit organizations that support increased access to and engagement with physical fitness and mental health in the markets where we operate.
+We actively leverage Peloton's suite of resources to support our partners, including financial and in-kind contributions and non-monetary assets.
+In our 2024 ESG Report, we share partner highlights and details on progress toward our goal to reach 500,000 people between fiscal years 2022 and 2025 through global community engagement programming.